michanto/cdk-orchestration/API.md

 Return the Logger associated with the scope.

 Searches up the tree if there is none.
-Default is NoopLogger (no logging).
+Default is NoOpLogger (no logging).

 ###### `scope`<sup>Required</sup> <a name="scope" id="@michanto/cdk-orchestration.Logger.of.parameter.scope"></a>